FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Scene_based_streams.md

 - 6th Order 2D -> 13 Channels
 - 7th Order 2D -> 15 Channels

-_!> Orders above the 3rd are only available with the Ultimate license of _SPAT Revolution_.
+!> Orders below the 1st and 3rd are only available for respectively sources and rooms with the Essential license of _SPAT Revolution_.

 ## Normalization, sorting and presets